-The two smallest allen wrenches can handle the bolts on the string saddles.
+The two smallest Allen wrenches can handle the bolts on the string saddles.
 But the unit is missing a flat-head screwdriver, could that be an oversight?
 It might struggle with the socket key if you own a Fender Stratocaster.
 The other alley keys handle bridge and truss rod adjustments really well.

 You can tell just by holding it in your hand that this was built to last.
 Even the chrome-polished pro-grade S2 steel feels marginally stronger than the other products in this list.
 Sometimes when you use one tool, the others pop out to say hi.
-While I appreciate such enthusiasm, it can be a little annoying when you are trying to make delicate adjustments.
+While I appreciate such enthusiasm, it can be a little annoying when you’re trying to make delicate adjustments.

 Hex Wrenches or Allen Keys

-Hex wrenches, also known as Allen wrenches/keys, are necessary for many jobs such as adjusting intonation, tremolo bridges and string action.
+Hex wrenches, also known as Allen wrenches/keys, are necessary for many jobs such as adjusting intonation, tremolo bridges, and string action.
 A particular model of the guitar only needs 3 to 5 hex wrenches.
-Most guitar tool kits have sufficient allen keys but if you are in need of an elaborate set you can get a 26-piece set with ball ends.
+Most guitar toolkits have sufficient Allen keys, but if you are in need of an elaborate set, you can get a 26-piece set with ball ends.

 A string cutter is really helpful when you want to get rid of old rusty strings and change them.
 In general, it makes it easy to do a quick string change before or during a gig.
-Professional guitarists change strings often and prefer not to yank out strings as they can damage the wood.
+Professional guitarists change strings often and prefer not to yank out strings as that can damage the wood.
 A good plier like the Jim Dunlop System 65 will get the job done.
-A dedicated string cutter-winder combo can cut tuning time by half and save you the trouble of polishing off the sweaty fingerprints on the chrome on tuning pegs.
+A dedicated string cutter-winder combo can cut tuning time by half and save you the trouble of polishing off the sweaty fingerprints on the chrome tuning pegs.

 Tuning and winding a new string is much easier with a dedicated string winder.
 These tools latch onto the tuning pegs and allow you to wind the pegs quickly.
-The D’Addario Pro-Winder is the nippiest and most multi-functional unit with an all-in-one clipper, pin-puller and peg-winder.
+The D’Addario Pro-Winder is the nippiest and most multi-functional unit with an all-in-one clipper, pin-puller, and peg-winder.

 String Action Gauge

-Some guitar tool kits include a file made for frets, and a few kits also have guards to protect the fretboard.
+Some guitar toolkits include a file made for frets, and a few kits also have guards to protect the fretboard.
 These files are also helpful for changing nut slot depth.
 Try to avoid files that have some abrasive material glued onto a metal handle as they won’t last long.
 A good file has a sturdy handle with indents (grooves) in the metal body.

 Neck Pillow or Cradle

-Like humans, guitars don’t like any pain in the neck either.
+Like humans, guitars don’t like any pain in the neck.
 Any stress on the neck or fretboard can lead to warping and string action issues.
-A good neck cradle will eliminate the chances of damaging the neck, scratching the finish and it will provide support and stability during maintenance work.
-It is a great repair-aid for people who have more than one guitar or are interested in luthier work.
-I recommend the Donner Neck Pillow or the highly-adjustable Dunlop NC65Neck Cradle for this purpose.
+A good neck cradle will eliminate the chances of damaging the neck or scratching the finish, and will provide support and stability during maintenance work.
+It is a great repair aid for people who have more than one guitar or who are interested in luthier work.
+I recommend the Donner Neck Pillow or the highly-adjustable Dunlop NC65 Neck Cradle for this purpose.
 The NC65 has a self-aligning cradle that can rotate on an axis to provide stability.
 It will come in handy when you want to do intricate work on your instrument.

-Follow us on Instagram (@KillerGuitarRigs) and Facebook for regular updates regarding all future gear guides and product reviews.
 Before you leave, check out some of our other trending buying guides and reviews: